SEC575: Mobile Device Security and Ethical Hacking

 SEC575.3: Mobile Application Reverse Engineering

-One of the critical decisions you will need to make in supporting a mobile device deployment is whether to approve unique application requests from end-users in a corporate deployment.
-With some analysis skills, you will be able to evaluate these requests to determine the type of access and information disclosure threats they represent.
+One of the critical decisions you will need to make in supporting a mobile device deployment is if a mobile app exposes the security of your organization.
+With some analysis skills, you will be able to evaluate critical mobile applications to determine the type of access threats and information disclosure threats they represent.

 CPE/CMU Credits: 6